larigens/voyage/README.md

 ## Description

 Voyage is a weather app for travelers who want to keep up with the local weather wherever they are.
-We're here to help you plan your next adventure.
-Find current conditions, as well as 5-day forecasts on locations around the globe!
+We're here to help you plan your next adventure by providing current conditions, as well as 5-day forecasts on locations around the globe!

 ## Installation